prsteele/RandomStreams.jl/doc/mrg32k3a.rst

 **********

-The ``MRG32k3a`` generator is a combined multiple recursive generator defined by Pierre L'Ecuyere with a very long period and a large number of streams.
+The ``MRG32k3a`` generator is a combined multiple recursive generator defined by Pierre L'Ecuyer with a very long period and a large number of streams.